corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/network/joining-a-compatibility-zone.md

     * **compatibilityZoneURL** The root address of the network management service.
 Use this if both the doorman and the network map service are operating on the same URL endpoint
-    * **networkServices** If the Corda compatibility zone services, both network map and registration (doorman), are not running on the same endpoint and thus have different URLs then this option should be used in place of the `compatibilityZoneURL` setting:
+    * **networkServices** If the Corda compatibility zone services, both network map and registration (doorman), are not running on the same endpoint
         * **doormanURL** is the root address of the doorman.
 This is the address used for initial registration
         * **networkMapURL** is the root address of the network map service
 * It generates a new private/public keypair to sign the certificate signing request